lukevp7/cv_10_22/README.md

-## In folders the are two other README shortly explaining the code
+## In folders there are two other README shortly explaining the code